XinLiu-cs/XinLiu-cs.github.io/index.md

 # Xin Liu (刘鑫)

-* I am a 2nd-year Ph.D. student in Computer Science & Engineering at University of Michigan as a member of the [LAUNCH](https://launch.eecs.umich.edu/home) lab, supervised by Prof. [Lu Wang](https://web.eecs.umich.edu/~wangluxy/index.html).
-My research interests lie in subfields of Natural Language Processing, such as Language Generation, Machine Translation, and Question Answering.
-Previously, I received my master and bachelor degree at Xiamen University, where I was advised by Prof. [Jinsong Su](https://cdmc.xmu.edu.cn/info/1010/1054.htm).
+* I am a 2nd-year Ph.D. student in Computer Science & Engineering at the University of Michigan as a member of the [LAUNCH](https://launch.eecs.umich.edu/home) lab, supervised by Prof. [Lu Wang](https://web.eecs.umich.edu/~wangluxy/index.html).
+My research interests lie in subfields of Natural Language Processing, especially Language Generation and Question Answering.
+Previously, I received my master's and bachelor's degrees at Xiamen University, where I was advised by Prof. [Jinsong Su](https://cdmc.xmu.edu.cn/info/1010/1054.htm).

 * **Email**: liuxincs{at}umich{dot}edu